 Wafer Flatness Measurements

-Non-contact Indars Optical Interferometer (patent pending) measures the flatness of thin transparent windows, wafers and substrates by interferometer comparison to an optical reference flat.
+Non-contact Patented Indars Optical Interferometer measures the flatness of thin transparent windows, wafers and substrates by interferometer comparison to an optical reference flat.

 Indars Optical Interferometer